fractal-analytics-platform/fractal-tasks-core/docs/roi_tables.md

         "path": "../labels/label_DAPI",
     },
     "instance_key": "label",
-    "encoding-type": "anndata",      # Automatically added by AnnData "encoding-version": "0.1.0",     # Automatically added by AnnData }
+    "encoding-type": "anndata",      # Automatically added by anndata "encoding-version": "0.1.0",     # Automatically added by anndata }
 ```

 ### AnnData table format

 Data of a table are stored into a Zarr group as AnnData ("Annotated Data")
-objects; the `anndata` Python library provides the definition of this format
+objects; the [`anndata` Python library](anndata.readthedocs.io) provides the
-and the relevant tools.
+definition of this format and the relevant tools.

 Quoting from `anndata` documentation: